theeyesneverlie28/Tutored-Project/README.md

 vhoang@etud.insa-toulouse.fr

-This work was under the instruction of Prof L. Villard
+This work was under the supervision of L. Villard, research scientist at CESBIO.

 # Before opening notebook file.
 Please Install the Following: